We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - hearing ringing or buzzing noises in one or both ears

 The NIDCD also states that hearing aids are most useful for those who have damage in the inner ear’s sensory cells.
-This damage can occur due to age, disease, or injury from medications or loud noise exposure.
+This damage can occur due to

 If a person purchases hearing aids, it is important that they look after them.
 Proper maintenance of hearing aids can extend their life.